saveenr/usql-tutorial/chapter1/your-first-usql-script.md

 The `OUTPUT` statement writes to files.
 The built-in outputter called `Outputters.Tsv` handles Tab-Separated-Value files.

-Notice that by default files are expected to have no header row.
+We'll cover reading and writing to U-SQL tables in later chapters.

+**Schema for files and Header Rows**

 From the U-SQL perspective files are "blobs" - they don't contain any usable schema information.
 So U-SQL supports a concept called "schema on read" - this means the developer specified the schema that is expected in the file.
 As you can see the names of the columns and the datatypes are specified in the `EXTRACT` statement.

-We'll cover reading and writing to U-SQL tables in later chapters.
+The default Extractors and Outputters cannot infer the schema from the header row - in fact by default they assume that there is no header row \(this behavior can overriden\)

 **RowSets**

 The first statement in the script defines a "RowSet" called `@searchlog`.
 RowSets are an abstraction that represents how rows flow through a script.

 Because it comes up so often, we should clarify one thing now: RowSets are not tables, or temporary tables, or views, etc. They imply nothing about how data will be persisted.